tiggentime/team-wall/README.md

 | `app/globals.css` | All the styles. |
 | `scripts/check.mjs` | Validates member files.
 Runs on every PR. |

-## Our workflow (the rules)
+## Workflow for today (the rules)

 1. Never commit to `main` directly. `main` is protected and will refuse your push.
 2. One branch per task, named `yourname/short-description` (e.g. `sam/add-card`, `sam/fix-blank-shoutout`).
 3. Run the app and see your change working before you push.
 4. Run `npm run check` before you push.
-5. Open a pull request, fill in the template, and ask one teammate to review.
+5. Open a pull request, fill in the template, and ask one TL to review.
 6. Merge only after an approval and a green check.
 7. After a merge, everyone updates: `git switch main && git pull`.